sedostheatre/sedos.co.uk/input/shows/2022-choose-your-own-improv.md

 ---
 title: "Choose Your Own...
 Improv "
 year: "2022"
-authors: Sedos' in-house improv team the Banana Hut Gang
+authors: "An ever changing improvised comedy play! "
-authors2: "An ever changing improvised comedy play! "
+authors2: By Sedos' in-house improv team the Banana Hut Gang
 authors3: Keep the story on track, derail it completely, or start again... the choice is yours!
 showtimes: